-9. EDC will categorize a project in Category B if EDC considers the project's potential environmental and social effects less adverse than those of Category A projects.
-Environmental and social effects associated with Category B projects are usually sitespecific; few if any are irreversible; and in most cases mitigation measures can be designed more readily than for Category A projects.
-For illustrative purposes only, Annex 5 provides a list of sectors and projects that will generally be considered by EDC, for the purposes of categorization, to be Category B projects.

-10. EDC expects that for each Category A and, as determined appropriate by EDC, Category B project, engagement with affected stakeholders, if any, will be undertaken in a structured and culturally appropriate manner in accordance with the requirements of the IFC Performance Standards or other applicable benchmark standard as determined by EDC under 21 below.
+- 9. EDC will categorize a project in Category B if EDC considers that the project's potential environmental and social effects are less adverse than those of Category A projects.
+Environmental and social effects associated with Category B projects are usually site-specific; few if any are irreversible; and in most cases mitigation measures can be designed more readily than for Category A projects.
+For illustrative purposes only, Annex 5 provides a list of sectors and projects that will generally be considered by EDC, for the purposes of categorization, to be Category B projects. - 10.
+The scope of environmental and social assessment for a Category B project may vary from project to project, and is more narrow than that of a Category A project. - 11.
+EDC expects that for each Category A and, as determined appropriate by EDC, Category B project, engagement with affected stakeholders, if any, will be undertaken in a structured and culturally appropriate manner in accordance with the requirements of the IFC Performance Standards or other applicable benchmark standard as determined by EDC under 22 below.